-The District has developed an aggressive alternative water supply development program through the efficient utilization of the resources available to its Governing Board and provided by the Florida Legislature.
-The District is committed to identifying and assisting with effective solutions to the water resource problems by providing technical and financial support in developing alternative water supplies.
-The District has a long history of commitment to cooperative efforts with state and local governments, private industry, and the public at large through the sponsoring of research, conservation, natural system and water quality improvements and a special emphasis on the development of alternative water supplies.
-The District is confident in its mission to find and maintain adequate and ecologically sustainable water supplies within its boundaries.
+The District's alternative water supply development program has been developed through efficient utilization of resources available to its Governing Board and those provided by the Florida Legislature.
+These efforts have included a long history of commitment to cooperative efforts with state and local governments, regional entities, private industry, and the public through sponsored research, conservation, natural system and water quality improvements, and a special emphasis on development of alternative water supplies.
+The District is confident in its continued mission to identify and maintain adequate and ecologically sustainable water supplies within its boundaries.